 Our Sensory Impairment Team offers a range of supports to people who have a hearing or visual impairment.
 We will accept referrals from you, a family member, your optician or a health/social care professional.

-If you have attended the eye clinic at your local hospital and have been certified blind or partially sighted, your hospital will normally contact East Ayrshire Council to register your visual impairment.
-The Council has a legal requirement to maintain a register for people with visual impairments living in East Ayrshire.
+If you have attended the eye clinic at your local hospital and have been certified blind or partially sighted, your hospital will normally contact us to register your visual impairment.
+We have a legal requirement to maintain a register for people with visual impairments living in East Ayrshire.
 There are a number of benefits to registration, and these will be discussed with you fully following your initial referral.

 Once a referral has been made, a member of our Sensory Impairment Team will contact you to assess your needs.